shenwei356/seqkit/doc/docs/usage.md

 Attension:
 1. Orders of headers in the two files better be the same (sorted), Or lots of memory needed to cache reads in memory.
+2. Unpaired reads are discarded.
+3. If flag -O/--out-dir not given, output will be saved in the same directory of input, with suffix "paired", e.g., read_1.paired.fq.gz.
+   Or names are kept untouched in the given out directory.

 Usage:
   seqkit pair [flags]